Carmentis/carmentis-node-docker/README.md

 4. **Viewing Logs:** To view the application logs, run `./scripts/carmentis.sh logs`.

 5. **Checking the Status:** For the current status of the service, execute `./scripts/carmentis.sh status`.
-6. **Upgrading the Application:** To update the application, run `./scripts/carmentis.sh update`.
+6. **Upgrading the Application:** To upgrade the application to the latest update, run `./scripts/carmentis.sh update`.
+It will stop the current running services, pulls the latest image, and starts the services again.
-7. **Resetting the Application:** To reset the application's database, execute `./scripts/carmentis.sh reset:db`.
+7. **Resetting the Application:** To reset the application's database, execute `./scripts/carmentis.sh reset`.

-### Windows Users

-1. **Starting the Application:** Run `scripts/carmentis.cmd start` in the command prompt to start the application.

-2. **Stopping the Application:** Use `scripts/carmentis.cmd stop` to stop and remove container instances.

-3. **Restarting the Application:** To restart the Operator service, execute `scripts/carmentis.cmd restart`.

-4. **Viewing Logs:** View the application logs by running `scripts/carmentis.cmd logs`.

-5. **Checking the Status:** Check the current status of the service with `scripts/carmentis.cmd status`.
-6. **Upgrading the Application:** To update the application, run `scripts/carmentis.cmd update`.
-7. **Resetting the Application:** To reset the application's database, execute `scripts/carmentis.cmd reset:db`.

 ## Additional Notes

 - Ensure all environment variables and configurations are set correctly in your `.env` file.
-- The .data/node/db directory is used to store the application's database files.
-This directory is created automatically when the application is started.
+- To start the Carmentis Node as validator, you need to provide the validator key (to do before being whitelisted by the network).
+The validator key should be placed in the Carmentis node directory.
+Restart the node after placing the validator key if the node is already running.
-- The .data/node/storage directory is used to store the application's storage files.
-This directory is created automatically when the application is started.
+- The .carmentis directory is created in the root directory of the project.
+It contains the data and configuration files for the Carmentis Node.

 You should take care to back up the files in .data regularly.